ROH World Championship: History

 In late 2021, ROH announced it would go on hiatus following Final Battle.
 Then-ROH World Champion Bandido was supposed to wrestle Jonathan Gresham in a championship match at Final Battle until December 9 when it was announced that Bandido had tested positive for COVID-19, thus ending his participation in the scheduled match.
 Jay Lethal took Bandido’s place against Gresham at Final Battle where Gresham defeated Lethal and won the vacated ROH World Championship, now represented by the original title belt.
 However, during ROH’s hiatus after Final Battle, Gresham and Bandido would appear in different promotions defending their respective championships; Gresham with the original belt and Bandido with the most recently designed belt.
 The championship was defended on cards promoted by other companies such as longtime ROH national rival Impact Wrestling, Game Changer Wrestling (GCW), the UK-based Progress Wrestling, and All Elite Wrestling (AEW).
 Both men even defended their respective titles with Gresham's new promotion, TERMINUS.

 On January 20, 2022, it was announced that Bandido and Gresham would face each other in a championship unification match at Supercard of Honor XV, the first ROH event after the hiatus.
 At the event, Gresham defeated Bandido to unify the ROH World Championship.
 Afterwards, Gresham continued to carry the original belt while the belt carried by Bandido was shelved.

 On November 11, 2023, AEW announced a tournament called the Continental Classic, with the winner becoming the first AEW Continental Champion.
 Eddie Kingston, who held the ROH World Championship and NJPW's Strong Openweight Championship, announced that he would be putting his championships on the line in the tournament and that the tournament's winner would be an American Triple Crown Champion (collectively referred to as the Continental Crown).
 At AEW's Worlds End event, Kingston defeated Jon Moxley in the Continental Classic final, retaining the ROH World and Strong Openweight championships and becoming the first Continental Crown Champion.
 Kingston would lose the AEW Continental Championship to Kazuchika Okada on the March 20, 2024, episode of Dynamite, thus losing his recognition as Triple Crown Champion.

-On June 16, 2025 it was announced that on June 17, 2025 the ROH World Championship will be defended in Mexico as champion Bandido defends the title against Máscara Dorada at CMLL vs. AEW & ROH.
+On June 16, 2025, it was announced that on June 17, 2025 the ROH World Championship would be defended in Mexico as champion Bandido defends the title against Máscara Dorada at CMLL vs. AEW & ROH.
 During the event Bandido was successful at retaining.

 Samoa Joe has the record for the longest reign with 21 months and four days.
 During his reign, the championship was renamed from the ROH Championship to the ROH World Championship.